Image2

 How to Manage Tooth Pain While Waiting for Your Dental Appointment

 Tooth pain can strike unexpectedly, and it’s often inconveniently timed, leaving you to manage discomfort until you can see a dentist.
 While you’re waiting for your appointment, it’s important to take steps to alleviate the pain and make yourself as comfortable as possible.
-Here’s a guide to managing tooth pain effectively until you get the professional care you need.
+Here’s a guide to managing tooth pain effectively until you get the professional care or community insight that you need.

 Identify the Source of Pain